-In the case of Third Party Recipients who are required to comply with the Model, a summary of the same is available on request.
+In the case of Third Party Recipients who are required to comply with the Model, a summary of the same is posted on the website, while the full copy is available on request.

 In the latter case, in order to formalize the commitment to comply with the principles of the Model and relevant Protocols by Third Parties Recipients, a clause will be included in the reference contract, or in the case of existing contracts, the same will be asked to sign a specific supplementary agreement.